AshleighTempleton/Chatbot/README.md

 ## How

 The project was completed in a group of three persons who worked together at each phase to complete the project.
-While many things were changed over the course of the project, the team consulted each other.

-The team aimed to make their code as understandable as posisble so the next team member could edit it/ integrate thier changes without issue.

-The whiteboard was consistently updated with tasks as the project progressed.
+The team consistently updated the whiteboard featured below with necessary tasks as the project progressed.

 ![whiteboard](tasks.jpg)